WOMEN'S AND MEN'S BASKETBALL

 (Per AD Policy: All basketball conference games - including any rescheduled games - must be completed by the Saturday prior to the conference championship.)

 Regular-Season Times for Weekday Games: 7pm if single game; 5:30pm/7:30pm if women’s/men’s doubleheader (specific time at discretion of host institution)

 Regular-Season Times for Weekend Games: 2pm, 4pm, 7pm if single game; 2pm/4pm or 5:30pm/7:30pm if women’s/men’s doubleheader (specific time at discretion of host institution)

 Conference Championships Times/Dates/Locations:

 Tournament Format: Eight-team single elimination championship.
 Teams will be seeded according to regular-season finish.
 The conference tournament winner shall be the champion and receive the NCAA automatic bid.
-Quarterfinal matches are played at the highest seed with the semifinals and final being played at the one site of the highest remaining seed.
-In conference championships where the host institution is the top seed, they are allowed to determine when they will play (first or second) in the semifinal matches (2/3/15).
+Quarterfinal matches are played at the highest seed with the semifinals and final being played at Wofford.
 In the event of a shortened tournament, the highest-seeded team remaining in the tournament becomes the conference champion and receives the automatic NCAA bid.
 When the winning team is not eligible for automatic qualification, the runner-up team receives the automatic qualification.
-Tournament games will be aligned with the NCAA tournaments (i.e., if the women's tournament starts first, then the conference women's tournament would be first and vice versa) (5/20/14).

 Seeding: Teams will be seeded according to regular-season finish based on overall conference winning percentage.
 Ties will be broken in the following manner: